 - COMM 3310W Media Literacy and Criticism (Writing Intensive)

 - COMM 3330 Children and Mass Media

 - COMM 4300 Advanced Media Effects

-Steinke, Jocelyn; Applegate, Brooks; Penny, Jay R. Merlino, Sean (in review).
-Effects of Diverse STEM Role Models in Online Media in Promoting Adolescents’ Identification with STEM Professionals.
+Steinke, Jocelyn; Applegate, Brooks; Penny, Jay R.; Merlino, Sean (2021).
+Effects of Diverse STEM Role Models in Promoting Adolescents’ Identification.
+International Journal of Science and

 Steinke, Jocelyn & Tavarez, Paola Maria Paniagua (2018).
 Cultural Representations of Gender and Science: Portrayals of Female STEM Professionals in Popular Films 2002-2014, International Journal of Gender, Science, Technology, 9(3): 244-276.